JAC AND GETHIN EVANS

 He went to sea on tankers for four years, and enjoyed the life, but marriage was beckoning.
 At the same time a potentially life threatening incident occurred whilst he was off the coast of Canada, when he developed a severe case on appendicitis.
 He was winched up into a helicopter and taken to hospital in Nova Scotia.
 He underwent an emergency operation, and after convalescing came home.
 It had been a close shave, and if it had occurred in mid- Atlantic, he would have been in serious trouble.
 Gethin settled back in Borth to raise a family and run a building business and became involved in village life as a councillor and Lord Mayor.
 He, with Aran Morris, was one of the main instigators in bringing the lifeboat to Borth.

 Jac Evans was in the sea cadets at Aberystwyth whilst still at school.
 He was invited to represent the cadets at a review on H.M.S.
 Dido, and for a time seriously considered a career in the Royal Navy.
 However he was advised by the old seamen of Borth to join the Merchant Navy, as at least he could leave it if he did not like it; unlike the Royal Navy.
-Jac went tothe Merchant Navy Training School Vindicatrix.
-He was one of the youngest A.B.’s in the Swansea pool.
+Jac went to the Merchant Navy Training School Vindicatrix.
+Soon after he became one of the youngest A.B.’s in the Swansea pool.
 Jac is often mentioned in the memoirs of his one time shipmate, the late Gerry Evans of Aberystwyth, who went to live in New Zealand.
 As I worked with Jac for a time for his brother’s building company, I heard many a yarn, some far too outrageous to print.
 Jac had sailed just at the end of the era of tramping steamers and had been to literally hundreds of ports all over the world.
 Some of the vessels he sailed on were the Kenuta, Loch Ryan and the Dashwood.
 I always remember him as a genuine, fun loving, kindhearted person, with never a bad word to say about anybody.